 The Champions League returns this week after its winter hiatus.
-Those purists who grumble about dead rubbers and interminable group phases will be relieved to learn we've reached the knockout phase.
+Those purists who grumble about dead rubbers and interminable group phases will be relieved to learn we've reached the knockout stage.

 The last 16 has pitted two of Europe's most devastating attacking units against one another.